 But we can't forget the star of this show: the acai berry.
-Acai is a berry from the Amazon forest in Brazil and is exploding with antioxidants, which aside from keeping a spring in your step, are reputedly also good for weight loss and have far-reaching claims about cancer too.
+Acai is a berry from the Amazon forest in Brazil and is exploding with antioxidants which, aside from keeping a spring in your step, are reputedly also good for weight loss and have far-reaching claims about cancer as well.

-Here in this smoothie recipe, it is the organic freeze-dried berry powder which is used to send the nutritional levels in this drink into the stratosphere.
-The powder is readily available in whole food stores, supermarkets, and online, but keep in mind that it has a short shelf life once opened, so only buy when needed.
+In this smoothie recipe, organic freeze-dried berry powder is used to send the nutritional levels in this drink into the stratosphere.
+The powder is readily available in Whole Food stores, supermarkets, and online—but keep in mind that it has a short shelf life once opened, so only buy when needed.

 - 1 1/2 cups mixed fruits (frozen as above)